nebulastream/nebulastream/docs/design/20240710_review-process.md

 ## Building

 The process attempts to build the branch and all tests.
-With changes to our dependencies, it is now possible to build NebulaStream with sanitizers and the libc++ hardening mode.
+With proposed [changes to our dependencies](20240710_dependency-management.md), it is now possible to build NebulaStream with sanitizers and the libc++ hardening mode.
 Depending on the overall CI Resources, we may consider building them all.
 Building has frequently caused issues regarding the support of C++20 on older Ubuntu Distributions, not having a recent compiler and standard library version.
 This is especially annoying if multiple round-trips are required to fix all build errors, which only occur after fixing the initial issues.

 To reduce the number of round trips required, we build the system with the `keep going` flag, which will not stop the build if errors occur.
 This will potentially blow up the overall log output, which can be reduced by providing filtered views with all build errors.